FooleanBool/utils/utils/owui/bash/completions.md

 After installation and configuration, use this bash completion script as follows:

-1. Navigate to your Ollama instance's directory.
+1. Make sure you have a running ollama server.
-2. Type the command prefix (`ollama`) followed by a space.
+2. Type the command prefix (`ollama`) followed by a space, then the option you need - `ollama run`, `ollama show` etc.
 3. Press `<TAB>` for autocomplete suggestions (e.g., `ollama run <TAB>`).
-4. Enter the desired command argument and press `<ENTER>`.
+4. If there is a single match it will be inserted, if there are multiple matches, it will completed to the nearest character.

 Enjoy faster and easier interaction with your Ollama instance!